 If material has been previously published, it is not generally acceptable for publication in a SAGE journal.
 However, there are certain circumstances where previously published material can be considered for publication.
 Please refer to the guidance on the SAGE Author Gateway or if in doubt, contact the Editor at the address given below.

 Before publication SAGE requires the author as the rights holder to sign a Journal Contributor’s Publishing Agreement.
 Journal of Orthopaedic Surgery publishes manuscripts under Creative Commons licenses.
-The standard Journal of Orthopaedic Surgery license is Creative Commons by Attribution Non-Commercial (CC BY-NC 3.0), which allows others to re-use the work without permission as long as the work is properly referenced and the use is non-commercial.
-For more information, you are advised to visit SAGE's OA licenses page.
+The standard license for the journal is Creative Commons by Attribution Non-Commercial (CC BY-NC), which allows others to re-use the work without permission as long as the work is properly referenced and the use is non-commercial.
+For more information, you are advised to visit SAGE's OA licenses page

 Alternative license arrangements are available, for example, to meet particular funder mandates, made at the author’s request.